pojntfx/uni-sdi-notes/src/apache_exercises.md

 ![lam](./assets/lam.png)

 To configure LAM go to the `LAM Configuration`.
 The default "Master" password is `lam`.
-I changed this password to `password.
+We changed this password to `password`.

 ## Publish your documentation